ilanman/Rpres_ML_2/index.md

 - So $h_{\theta}(x) = \frac{1}{1+e^{-\theta x^{T}}}$
 - Cost function?
 - Why can't we use the same cost function as for the linear hypothesis?
-  - logistic residuals are Binomially distributed
+  - Logistic residuals are Binomially distributed
-  - the regression function is not linear in $X$
+  - Regression function is not linear in $X$

 ----